datengefluester/Critical-Role-NLP/blog_text.md

 Dragons is an interactive experience, this seems restrictive.
 The graph below maps out interactions between players.
 In total, we see that Laura has the most interactions with everybody.
-Surprisingly, given how the story evolves, she interacts with Taliesin the least.
+Surprisingly, given how the story evolves, she interacts with Taliesin the least out of the regular cast.
 Likewise, Marisha interacts more with Taliesin than with Liam.
 However, we can see that Travis often speaks before and after Sam, who act as kind of the chaos duo during the show (anybody looking for Suude?).
 Moreover, we can also examine whether people, who sit nearer to each other talk to each other more often.
-This does not seem to be the case (correlation coefficient of -0.11).
+This does not seem to be the case (the correlation coefficient is -0.11).
 It will be interesting to examine the interactions in season two as well, as both, the characters played by the actors and the seating arrangement, was changed in the new studio.

 ![](output/markdown_figs/who_to_whom-1.png)

 Like the analyses before, there are some caveats to the results though.
 Interactions as shown in the graph are measured by counting when actors speak after each other.
 As we have seen earlier, Orion and Ashley did not participate in all episodes.
-Likewise, as Liam and Travis speak the least the results presented below mirror our previous findings.
+Simiarly, as Liam and Travis speak the least the results presented below mirror our previous findings.
 However, as we have seen earlier, Laura does not speak often (timewise) compared to other members of the cast.
 Thus, the number could be influenced by, among other things, Laura giving short comments throughout the show.
 Let’s see whether that’s the case.
-Indeed, on average a segment from her only contains 9.2077359 words, while average for all players is 11.8388274.
+Indeed, on average a segment from her only contains 9.2 words, while average for all players is 11.8.
 This may imply that the results shown above are indeed inflated by Laura commenting while other cast members speak.
 As a side note, given the role of Matt everybody interacts with him the most.
 Therefore, Matt is not shown in the graph above.

 ![](output/markdown_figs/segment_length-1.png)